 If you believe you have been the victim of unlawful discrimination, you may initiate the screening process by completing our Online Questionnaire feature, or by contacting our office at 703.324.2953, 711 TTY.
 You may also visit our offices at 12000 Government Center Parkway, Suite 318, Fairfax, VA 22035.
 Please be prepared provide enough detail to inform our staff and the respondent (the person or company named in your complaint as responsible) of the timing, location and facts of the alleged discrimination.

 The time it takes to investigate a complaint can vary greatly, depending on the facts of the case and the size of our workload.
-It may take several months or even longer to investigate your complaint.

 You do not need an attorney to file a complaint or at any point during our investigation.
 But you have the right to have someone represent you.
 We cannot provide you an attorney or serve as your attorney at any point in your discrimination complaint process.
 Our staff must be neutral during the investigation of your complaint.

 You can complete an online questionnaire at Human Rights Assessment, contact us at 703.324.2953, 711 TTY or visit us at 12000 Government Center Parkway, Suite 318, Fairfax, VA 22035.
 A specialist will be happy to assist you.